 My goal isn’t to stay in ketosis forever but to stay in it for at least three weeks so my body becomes “fat-adaptive.”
 This means your body has been trained to burn fat instead of carbs so you can kind of switch back and forth.
 In my engine example, you become a hybrid.
 There are lots of benefits to a fat adaptive body.

 Overall, I thought this whole process was great.
 I liked how it brought so much consciousness to my eating and drinking.
 I feel like cleaning up your diet is always a good thing.
 I like to understand what my body is capable of.
-And while I’m not particularly interested in a long life per se, I am very interested in having lots of energy and a high quality of health while I am alive.
+And while I’m not particularly interested in a long life per se, I am very interested in having lots of energy and high quality of health while I am alive.
 I feel like keto eating can be one more tool to use towards that goal.

 Super delicious keto dessert recipe!
 Mexican Chocolate Avocado Ice Cream